Strength Training That Can Improve Your Tennis Game

 Medicine Ball Throws

-The next exercise is Medicine ball throws are great for strengthening your upper body too and have the added help of improving your racket swings and coordination.
+The next exercise is Medicine ball throws are great for strengthening your upper body too and have the added benefit of improving your racket swings and coordination.
 Medicine balls themselves can be quite heavy, and the exercise does what it says on the tin.
 Just face a wall, stand with your feet shoulder-width apart and throw the ball.
 Hitting a target will help you improve your coordination when on the court but also helps you keep your body stable.
 If you can stay in one place throwing that, you should be good for staying upright whilst playing tennis.
 The strength it builds in your arms can also result in more power behind your swings.

 Kettlebell swings are a perfect exercise to really improve lots of areas of your tennis game.
 Doing this exercise can work nearly every muscle in your body, so not only does it improve your swings and hits, but by strengthening your legs, it can improve your agility and speed.
 It also improves your balance by strengthening your core muscles, and we all know balance is vital to playing tennis.
 There are tonnes more benefits to doing kettlebell swings, so just go out and give it a try; it really is a game-changer.

 Finally, we have box jumps.
 Sometimes in tennis, you need to be able to leap to reach those far away shots, and box jumping can help improve that.
 Plyoboxes can give you a fun, low impact workout to strengthen your arms and legs and really improve any jumping and diving you might need to do.
-Plyoboxes are designed to absorb the shock of your jump, so you are at low risk of an injury, but they are also designed so that you can lay them on different sides to change the height you will be jumping on to.
+Plyoboxes are designed to absorb the shock of your jump, so you are at low risk of an injury, but they are also designed so that you can lay them on different sides to change the height you will be jumping to.
 This means you can work up to different heights if you are just starting, and it allows you to see yourself improve.

 Check out how to box jump here!